raspberrypi/usbboot/secure-boot-example/README.md

-# Secure-boot quickstart
+# Secure Boot Quickstart

 ## Overview
-Secure-boot is a mechanism for verifying the integrity of the kernel image and other files required during boot by storing them in a signed ramdisk image.
+Secure boot is a mechanism for verifying the integrity of the kernel image and other files required during boot by storing them in a signed ramdisk image.
-These files include the GPU firmware (start.elf etc), Kernel, initrd, device-tree tree and overlays.
+These files include the GPU firmware (start.elf etc), kernel, initrd, Device Tree and overlays.
-Secure-boot does not depend on particular OS, nor does it provide services to the OS after startup.
-However, since the secure-boot will only load trusted kernel + initrd images the kernel/initrd can safely verify or mount an an encrypted file-system e.g. by using a TPM.
+Secure boot does not depend on a particular OS, nor does it provide services to the OS after startup.
+However, since secure boot will only load trusted kernel and initrd images, the kernel/initrd can safely verify or mount an an encrypted file system e.g. by using a TPM.

-N.B The memory for the secure ramdisk is reclaimed as soon as the CPU is started.
+N.B.
+The memory for the secure ramdisk is reclaimed as soon as the CPU is started.

 ## Example OS
-This example includes a simple buildroot image for Compute Module 4 in order to demonstrate secure-boot on a simple but functional OS.
+This example includes a simple buildroot image for Compute Module 4 in order to demonstrate secure boot on a simple but functional OS.

-The example does NOT modify the OTP or make other permanent changes to the system and the code-signing can be disabled by reflashing the default bootloader EEPROM.
+The example does NOT modify the OTP or make other permanent changes to the system;
+ the code signing can be disabled by reflashing the default bootloader EEPROM.

-The tutorial does not cover how to create the `boot.img` file or permanently require secure-boot in OTP.
+This tutorial does not cover how to create the `boot.img` file or permanently require secure boot in OTP.
 Please see the top level [README](../Readme.md#building) and [secure-boot-recovery/README](../secure-boot-recovery/README.md) guides for more information.